kanhaiyakumar1838/quiz-app/README.md

     cd quiz-app
     ```

-2. **Install Dependencies**:
+2. **Running the Frontend**:
+    - Navigate to the `client` directory:
       ```bash
+      cd client
+      ```
+    - Install the necessary dependencies:
+      ```bash
       npm install
       ```

-3. **Start the Application**:
+    - Start the frontend:
       ```bash
       npm start
       ```

+3. **Running the Backend**:
+    - Navigate to the `server` directory:
+      ```bash
+      cd ../server
+      ```
+    - Install the necessary dependencies:
+      ```bash
+      npm install
+      ```
+    - Start the backend:
+      ```bash
+      node index.js
+      ```

-4. Open your browser and navigate to `http://localhost:3000` to view the application.
+4. Open your browser and navigate to `http://localhost:3000` to view the frontend application, and ensure the backend is running at `http://localhost:5000`.

-## Assumptions Made
+## Assumptions

-- The quiz data is being fetched from the Open Trivia API, which provides questions in a format compatible with this application.
+- The backend API is hosted locally on `http://localhost:5000` and provides the necessary quiz data through the `/api/questions` endpoint.
-- The application assumes that the user has a working internet connection to fetch quiz data from the API.
+- The frontend is hosted on `http://localhost:3000` and communicates with the backend API to fetch and display quiz data.
-- Local storage is used for saving user answers, so they will persist within the session but will be lost if the user clears their browser history.

-## Challenges Faced and How They Were Overcome
+## Challenges Faced and How I Overcame Them

-1. **API Rate Limiting**: During development, I encountered issues with the Open Trivia API rate limit.
-To overcome this, I implemented a retry mechanism in the code with exponential backoff to handle rate limit errors more gracefully.
+1. **Handling API Rate Limits**: During development, the Open Trivia API (used for fetching quiz questions) faced rate-limiting issues.
+To address this, I switched to using a local mock API for testing and later incorporated rate-limiting handling in production.

-2. **Error Handling for Missing Data**: At some point, the API did not return data in the expected format.
-I handled this by adding additional error checks to ensure the app fails gracefully and provides feedback to the user.

-3. **Timer Synchronization**: Synchronizing the timer with the quiz’s state was tricky, especially to handle edge cases when the user answers quickly or when there are network delays.
-I solved this by carefully coordinating the timer’s events with the state updates in the app.
+2. **Timer Management**: Implementing a countdown timer that resets after each quiz and stops once time is up.
+The issue was resolved by using React's `useEffect` hook to manage the timer state.
+3. **Frontend-Backend Communication**: Ensuring seamless communication between the frontend and backend.
+I encountered issues with CORS, which were resolved by setting appropriate headers in the Express backend.

+## Future Enhancements
+- Implement user authentication to track quiz history.
+- Improve the backend to handle larger question datasets.
+- Add user scores and feedback after quiz completion.

-## Conclusion
+## License

-This project helped me understand the importance of handling API rate limits, using local storage for state persistence, and providing a smooth user experience with clear error messages and loading indicators.
-I plan to further enhance the app with additional features like score reporting, timed quizzes, and better user interface components.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.